The Dog House Times Official Wood Plank Style Free Dog House Plans are here for free, courtesy of Dog House Times.

 Step 15.
 Assemble one side of the roof

-Start boarding up one side only, of the roof as shown.
+Start boarding up one side only of the roof, as shown.
 You’ll want to cut your roof planks to be longer than the length of the dog house.
-This way the roof will overhang both ends of the dog house.
+This way, the roof will overhang both ends of the dog house.
 Go right to the top of one side of the roof.
 Only board up ONE SIDE of the roof.
-Make sure you cut double the amount of planks so you can use it for the next step.
+Make sure you cut double the planks to use them for the next step.

 Step 16.
 Fabricate the opening side of the roof

-Make a panel for the last side of the roof using the planks leftover from step 15.
+Make a panel for the left side of the roof using the leftover planks from step 15.
 Cut 2 cross pieces that are the same length as the height of the opening of your dog house roof but cut them about an inch shorter than needed.

 Step 17.
 Install the opening roof panel

 Attach the roof panel using your 2 hinges.
 Pre-drill so you don’t split the wood.
 Notice how the roof panel with the hinges is extended at the top.
 This is to prevent rain from getting in along the hinge side.

 Lastly, water-proof your dog house with a water-proofing stain or paint.
 Allow to dry thoroughly before you introduce your dog.
 Enjoy your dog house!

 And that’s it.
 To sum up, if you study the plans ahead of time, the build time is about 3 hours.
 If you include 1 hour to get your materials and 1 hour to take apart the skids, then it takes to complete this dog house is 5 hours.
 However, you must leave the dog house overnight (at least) to allow the paint or stain to dry.

 Tip: Add a piece of outdoor carpet to the floor inside the dog house.
 Cut it to size, and that way, it fits nicely inside.
 You’ll be able to easily lift it out and hose it down if it gets dirty.
 It also helps to insulate the floor for your dog.